-Along with the gourd that served as a canteen to carry water and the staff to help with walking, the scallop shell has become, over the centuries, one of the central elements of pilgrim clothing.
+Along with the gourd that served as a canteen to carry water and the staff to help walking, the pilgrim's shell has become, over the centuries, one of the central elements of the clothing of the Camino de Santiago.
 But not all these objects have the same value.
 Why?

 Unlike the staff and the gourd, which had practical uses for those who took to the roads, the value of the scallop shell was more demonstrative.
 That is to say: it indicated that the person carrying it had reached the Compostelan goal and was returning to his or her place of origin.
 In other words, pilgrims only sewed the scallop to their clothes once they had arrived in Santiago.
 For many centuries, in fact, that scallop was what the chapter of the Cathedral of Santiago gave to the pilgrims instead of the document called "Compostela" that today we collect in the Pilgrim's Office.
 On the documentation of the Camino we have already written a post on this blog.